 There are several aspects to consider when comparing Node.js and Java

-- Node.js uses non-blocking processing thus has faster performance
+Node.js uses non-blocking processing and thus has faster performance.

-- Java is limited to in-built security solutions, no customized strategies
+Java is limited to in-built security solutions with no customized strategies.

 Is Node.js replacing Java?

 Node.js isn’t just a current market trend.
-It is showing all the promising signs to stay there for long.
+It is showing all the promising signs of staying there for long.
 If we compare statistics on the expected change in use, Node.js is going to increase by 76%.
-Whereas Java development is expecting an increase of only 31%.
+Whereas, Java development is expecting an increase of only 31%.
 Moreover, the tendency to decrease is estimated at 3% for Node.js and 38% for Java.

 What is Node.js good for?